 What You Need to Know About Kidney Disease in Cats

-Learning your cat has kidney disease (also called kidney failure) can be alarming.
+Learning your cat has kidney disease or kidney failure can be scary.
 After all, the kidneys are a major organ.
-The good news is that symptoms are often treatable, meaning it's possible for a cat with kidney disease to still live a long, happy life.
-Learn how to recognize and manage the symptoms of this common condition in cats.
+But before you start panicking, there's good news: the symptoms are often treatable, meaning it's possible for a cat with kidney disease to still live a long, happy life.

-There are two types of kidney disease in cats: acute (meaning short-term) and chronic (meaning long-term).
-“Acute cases usually happen when a cat eats something poisonous, like antifreeze or Easter lilies, or has an infection," says Erick Mears, DVM, DACVIM, medical director of BluePearl Pet Hospital in Tampa Bay, Florida.
-“But kidney disease in cats is mostly chronic.
+"Acute cases usually happen when a cat eats something poisonous, like antifreeze or Easter lilies, or has an infection," says Erick Mears, DVM, DACVIM, medical director of BluePearl Pet Hospital in Tampa Bay, Fla.
+"But kidney disease in cats is mostly chronic.
 Previous infection, another disease, or an unknown cause may damage the kidneys."

-When part of the kidney is damaged, the rest has to work harder to keep up with the body's demands.
-Eventually, the extra effort wears the kidneys out, and their function further decreases.
+Cats with acute kidney disease may eventually develop chronic kidney disease.
+When part of the kidney is damaged, the rest of the organ has to work harder to keep up with the body's demands.
+Eventually, this extra effort wears the kidneys out, and their function further decreases.
 This is why chronic kidney disease gets worse over time.

-Though it's best to catch the disease at an early stage, it's often hard for pet parents to spot the beginning signs, Mears says.
-After all, cats are masters at masking their weakness.
+Though it's best to catch chronic kidney disease at an early stage, it's often hard for pet parents to spot the beginning signs, Mears says.
+After all, cats are masters at masking their weakness—it's a survival instinct.
 Your veterinarian is more likely to detect early-stage kidney disease through routine wellness testing.
-Urinalysis (urine sample test) can show high protein levels, an indication of kidney problems.
-High blood pressure can be a red flag too.
+Urinalysis (a urine sample test) can show high protein levels, an indication of kidney problems.
+High blood pressure can be a red flag, too.

 Chronic kidney disease usually occurs in older cats—only 10 percent of young kitties are affected.
 See your vet if you notice any of these symptoms:

-Kidney disease has no cure, and damage isn't reversible.
-You can treat the symptoms to make your cat feel better.
+Chronic kidney disease has no cure, and damage isn't reversible.
+However, you can treat the symptoms to make your fur baby feel better.
 Veterinarians often recommend an approach that combines these elements:

 Blood Pressure Medication

 Kidney disease causes high blood pressure, which in turn creates more kidney damage.
 High blood pressure also impacts the heart and other vital organs.
-Oral medications lower blood pressure so high blood pressure has less of an effect.
+Luckily, this can be managed through oral medications.

-Managing symptoms is key to making sure your cat feels good.
-Work with your vet to address any new concerns as they crop up.
+Kidney disease does not typically cause pain, but it does cause overall discomfort.
+Managing symptoms is key to making sure your cat feels comfortable, so work with your vet to address any new concerns as they crop up.
 For example, cats with chronic kidney disease may feel nauseous and refuse to eat.
 You can ask your vet about ways to coax your kitty to eat her new food.

-Your cat also needs lots of water.
-Cats with kidney disease quickly become dehydrated.
+Your kitty also needs lots of water, as cats with kidney disease quickly become dehydrated.
 Make sure the water bowl is always full and consider placing multiple water bowls throughout your home for easy access.
-You can also offer a circulating water fountain, which may appeal to a cat who loves to lick the faucet.
+You can also offer a circulating water fountain, which may appeal to a cat who loves to lick from the faucet.

-With a little extra effort, your cat can continue to live a happy life.
-“Cats can live for years with kidney disease," Mears says.
+With a little extra effort, many cats can continue to live happy lives.
+"Cats can live for years with kidney disease," Mears says.
 "It really depends on whether they're in the earlier or later stages.
 But often they live for three to six years after diagnosis."